Starlux Airlines

-Starlux Airlines (星宇航空 (Xīngyǔ Hángkōng), styled STARLUX) is a Taiwanese full service carrier headquartered in Taipei, Taiwan.
-It operated its first flight from Taipei to Macau on 23 January 2020.
-Currently, it uses Taoyuan International Airport as its hub airport.
+Starlux Airlines (星宇航空 (Xīngyǔ Hángkōng), styled STARLUX) is a Taiwanese full service carrier headquartered in Taipei.
+It was established in 2018 by Chang Kuo-wei, who also served as Captain of its maiden flight on 23 January 2020.
+Starlux is one of three major international airlines operating in Taiwan, along with China Airlines and EVA Air.
+Taoyuan International Airport is its hub airport.